Skip to content

 Does implementing wellness programs sound challenging?
 Wondering where to start?
 Well, the easiest way is to have a National Health Observances Calendar.

-What is a National Health Observances Calendar?
+What is a Health Observances Calendar?

 It is a calendar of the various health observances recognized throughout the year.
 Many of the observances were based on certain laws.
 These laws from around the world paved the way for health observances as a way to educate people on what the health issue entails and how it can be prevented.
 Most health observances are for diseases that affect thousands or millions of people.